exellaz/ft_printf/README.md

 	<img src="https://github.com/exellaz/ft_printf/blob/master/ft_printf_badge.png"/>
 </p>

 The goal of this project is to recreate a version of printf from libc that handles certain type conversions.
-The bonus portion of this project will also require handling some format specifiers aswell.
+The bonus portion of this project will require handling of sub-specifiers: flags, width and .precision.
+This function will be added into libft and can be used in future projects.
 ## Status
 Finished: 2024-3-20.
 Grade: 125/100.